Installation#

 $ cmake -Bbuild .

-This instructs CMake to configure the project in the ./build
+This instructs CMake to configure the project in the ./build directory.
+You

-can also specify additional options using -DOPTION=ARG
+can also specify additional options using -DOPTION=ARG.
+The supported

 options include:

-: Setting this to a directory where the VisIt visualisation tool is installed will build in support for in-situ visualisation with VisIt.
+PARALLEL: Set toONto enable message-passing parallelism using MPI.
+This must be installed on your system.CMAKE_BUILD_TYPE:Debugwill enable debug info and disable optimisations, whileReleasewill turn on optimisations.
+Defaults toRelease.VISIT_DIR: Setting this to a directory where the VisIt visualisation tool is installed will build in support for in-situ visualisation with VisIt.
 See the VisIt support section for further details.

 The next step is to build the project: